reichlab/docs.zoltardata/docs/ProjectDetailPage.md

 ## Units

-This section lists names of the **units** in the project.
-(See [Concepts](Concepts.md) for more about time zeros.)
+This section lists information about the **units** in the project: `name` and `abbreviation`.
+(See [Concepts](Concepts.md) for more about units.)
 These were defined by project owner when creating the project.
 Often units are used to represent locations or regions that targets apply to.

 ## Targets